monitorama/hackathon/README.md

 ## Awards

 To be considered for an award, submit your hack via GitHub as a Pull Request, new repository, or gist and link it to an issue in this repository.
 Our panel will choose the most practical and useful hacks.
-Awards include stuff:

-- Fitbit
-- GitHub
-- Librato
-- AppFirst
+Individual winners will receive a [Fitbit device](http://fitbit.com/); team winners will share service credits for [GitHub](http://github.com/), [Librato Metrics](http://metrics.librato.com/), or [AppFirst](http://appfirst.com/).